avijit9/CleanAdapt/README.md

-# Overcoming Label Noise for Source-free Unsupervised Video Domain Adaptation
+# Source-free Video Domain Adaptation by Learning from Noisy Labels

-This is the official code repository for "Overcoming Label Noise for Source-free Unsupervised Video Domain Adaptation".
+This is the official code repository for "Source-free Video Domain Adaptation by Learning from Noisy Labels", Arxiv'22.
+An initial version of this work is published at ICVGIP'22.

 ## Requirements